dboland/minc/BUILD.md

 by double-clicking.
 The above message should be gone.

 Double-clicking the *bsd.exe* program is not the right way to start the MinC terminal.
-To make it start properly and in you home directory, put following lines in a file named *minc-release.cmd* on your Desktop:
+To make it start properly and in your home directory, put following lines in a file named *minc-release.cmd* on your Desktop:

 	@ECHO OFF